timmolendijk/tims-chatgpt-bot/README.md

 ## Run

-Launch the bot back-end via `tims-chatgpt-bot (<ChatGPT session token>)`.
+- Launch the bot back-end via `tims-chatgpt-bot (<ChatGPT session token>)`.
 You can authenticate with ChatGPT directly by providing a valid session token (taken from cookies after [signing in at ChatGPT](https://chat.openai.com/chat)).
+- Unless already done in the previous step, open Telegram and authenticate your bot by sending it a `/auth <ChatGPT session token>` command.